This post was updated December, 2018.

 Walking in circles

-If you find your puppy experiencing this, quickly but gently pick her up and take her outside.
+If you find your puppy experiencing this, quickly but gently pick them up and take them outside.
 If your puppy does have an accident on the floor, make sure to clean it with an enzymatic cleanser to minimize odors so they don’t relieve themselves in the same spot.

 You will want to begin crate training right away.
 An unattended puppy can get into trouble quickly from chewing on your furniture to soiling your carpet.
 The crate will help you tremendously with housetraining.
 Dogs actually feel comforted in small, den-like spaces.
 The crate should become a place where your puppy feels safe and sheltered.
 It’s like a personal bedroom for your pup.

 You should NEVER punish your dog by putting them in the crate.
 Their “room” should be a positive and peaceful place only.

 Place the crate in a busy area of the house so she is around you.
 Encourage your puppy to go inside by pointing a treat to the interior of the crate.
 Once she goes inside, praise and reward her.
 Leave the door open.
 In the beginning, you can feed her inside the crate.
 She will begin to associate happy moments with being there.
 Start 10-minute increments gradually increasing the time.

 You want to make sure your new puppy always associates the crate with a positive experience.

 After spending some time playing with your puppy, take her outside (to her spot) for a bathroom break.
 When she comes back in, place her in the crate so she can take a nap.
 Remember to toss a treat or two inside.
 As soon as she wakes up, immediately carry her outside for potty again.